(CNN)If you've ever considered donating blood, now is the time to take action.

-Blood donations are absolutely critical right now as the United States faces the worst blood shortage in over a decade, according to the American Red Cross
+Blood donations are absolutely critical right now as the United States faces the worst blood shortage in over a decade, according to the American Red Cross website.

 Know your blood type?
 Type O-positive, Type O-negative and platelets are in the most need right now, the organization said.

 The Red Cross, which supplies 40% of the country's blood supply, has seen a 10% decrease in donations since March 2020.

 Blood donations are needed for all types of patients such as trauma victims and cancer patients, according to Jessica Merrill, director of biomedical communications for the American Red Cross.

 "I know of a teenage cancer patient in New York who recently had to go without a scheduled transfusion due to the lack of available blood," Merrill said.
 "Imagine how hard it is for a parent to take their sick child home without the treatment they need to feel better."

 Many factors are causing the shortage, including canceled blood drives due to illness and staffing limitations, and an active flu season.
 Weather-related closures have also prevented some blood drives from taking place.

 A surge in Covid-19 cases could have also contributed to the ongoing shortage, according to the Red Cross.

 Additionally, there has been a 62% drop in college and high school blood drives during the pandemic.
 These drives made up 25% of donors in 2019 and now account for a mere 10%.

 Blood can't be stockpiled, and the Red Cross has less than a one-day supply of critical blood types.